dprokscha/cputty/README.md

 ### Features
 * Add PuTTY windows to a cluster, remove them from a cluster or kill the whole cluster with shortcuts
-* All keyboard and mouse events within a cluster are forwarded to all other clustered PuTTY windows - in real-time
+* All keyboard and mouse events within a cluster are forwarded to all other clustered PuTTY windows
+* Type character by character in multiple PuTTY windows - in real-time
-* Each key and shortcut on your keyboard is supported - even mouse commands are supported (right-click only)
+* Each key and shortcut on your keyboard - even mouse commands (right-click only) - are supported
 * PuTTY forks like FuTTY, KiTTY, PieTTY and TuTTY are also supported
 * Fully support for UNIX commands like ``vi``
 * No additional windows are needed - simply use your existing PuTTY windows